 Tombs That Are Open to the Public

-Currently, eight tombs are included on the main ticket into the Valley of the Kings.
+Currently, ten tombs are included on the main ticket into the Valley of the Kings.
 Your entrance ticket will allow you to visit three of these tombs.
 If you want to see more than three tombs, you will have to purchase an additional ticket.

 KV1 – Ramesses VII